 Students can “like” reviews from classmates or other Bookopolis readers by clicking on the thumbs-up button under the Bookopolis Community Reviews listed for a book.
 The reviews with the most ‘likes’ are shown at the top of the page.

 Student Activity idea: Have students read three book reviews and assess the review.
 Did it help you decide if you wanted to read the book or not?
 Was the writing clear?
 Was it engaging?
 How would you improve this review?
 If it was a good review, “like” it!

 2. Share “My Book List” with friends/family outside of Bookopolis

 Students love to create custom book lists using our “My Book List” feature, but they might not know that they can share their lists by email.
 Click on the Share Book List button at the top of a Book List and add the email(s) of friends or family that would want to see your custom list.
 Many Bookopolis readers use this feature to create a “Wishlist” that they send to parents or grandparents.

-Student Activity idea: Have students create a “My Book List” of their favorite books from their favorite genre (e.g. Best Creepy Books) and then share it with a friend or family member.
+Student Activity idea: Have students create a “My Book List” of their favorite books from their favorite genre or other topic area and then share it with a friend or family member.

-3. Enter to win one of our Book Giveaways
+3. Enter for a chance to win one of our Book Giveaways

 Every week we offer opportunities to win free books on our “Giveaways” page.
 Students must include a parent or teacher email to be considered as entrants.
 We typically add new books every Friday.